magnephoria/gemma/readme.txt

 Many thanks to the WordPress team for the "Twenty Twenty-Three" theme, from which I learned quite a bit about block theme development and best practices.

 == Changelog ==

+= 0.8.0 =
+* Add patterns for call to actions
+* Add new gradient presets

 = 0.7.3 =
 * Add pattern 'offset-headline'